 The cast has some spooky astrological coincidences.
 Tippi Hedren was born on January 19 and Suzanne Pleshette died on January 19.
 Suzanne's father Gene Pleshette was born on January 7 and Rod Taylor died on January 7.
 Gene died on September 11 and Jessica Tandy died on September 11.

 The character of Melanie had spent the previous summer in Rome.
-Ironically, during the aforementioned summer (1961), Suzanne Pleshette filmed Rome Adventure (1962), which was playing in theaters when The Birds was filmed in spring 1962.
+Ironically, so did Suzanne Pleshette when she filmed Rome Adventure (1962), which was playing in theaters when The Birds (1963) was filmed in spring of 1962.